 If your client hasn’t received their refund within 30 business days, contact [email protected]

-Only account owners, file owners, or team admins or super admins can issue refunds
+Only account owners, file owners, admins, and super admins can issue refunds

 Refunds can’t be issued via the mobile app at this time